 - Postage and delivery services, telephone services, Internet services and electronic information providers.

 The current components and weightings of the EPI can be seen in each monthly publication of the index value.

 A change in the EPI is computed as the weighted average of the price changes of its components.
 We weight each component by the expenditure share devoted to it.
 These weights are identical to the ones the BLS uses in constructing the CPI, which are derived from the Consumer Expenditure Survey conducted by the BLS.
 This means that the EPI assumes the same consumer expenditure patterns as the CPI.

 Expenditure patterns evolve over time, reflecting changing preferences and the introduction of new products.
-To account for this, the BLS updates the Consumer Expenditure Survey every other year and introduces new weights for the CPI.
+To account for this, the BLS updates the Consumer Expenditure Survey annually and introduces new weights for the CPI.
 The EPI incorporates these weights.

 Prices change, even if purchasing preferences don’t.
 A sharp increase in the price of gasoline would cause gas to take up a larger portion of family budgets.
 This increases the “relative importance” in BLS terminology, of gasoline among all products included in the EPI.

 To account for these effects, the BLS adjusts the weight for all components of the CPI every month.
 We do the same for the EPI to keep the methodology behind the EPI and the CPI fully consistent.